acrosby/GreatCircle.jl/README.md

     Pkg.clone("https://github.com/acrosby/GreatCircle.jl.git")
 ```

-And should be available soon through the official METADATA.jl with the following:
+It is also available through the official METADATA.jl with the following:

 ```julia
     Pkg.add("GreatCircle")
 ```

+This should work for 0.4.x, 0.5.x, and the latest build.
+Please submit a pull request or issue if something appears broken.

+## Contributing

+Pull requests are welcome to improve performance, Julia-lang syntax compliance, etc.